Felix Duerr

 About Felix

-Dr. Duerr oversees the orthopedic medicine and mobility service at CSU and is passionate about finding new treatment options for animals with mobility concerns.
-He believes that clinical research can not only improve the health of individual animals but also make a difference for other pets and the people on the other end of the leash.
-His passion is solving musculoskeletal problems that impact quality of life, and he has a particular interest in injury prevention.
-Dr. Duerr completed his veterinary degree in Germany followed by internships in Canada and a surgery residency at CSU.
-He spent several years in private practice before returning to academia in 2011.
-He is a diplomate of both the American College of Veterinary Surgeons (ACVS) and the American College of Veterinary Sports Medicine and Rehabilitation (ACVSMR).
+Dr. Duerr is a faculty member in the Small Animal Orthopedic Medicine and Mobility service at CSU.
+He is passionate about finding new treatment options for animals with mobility concerns.
+Dr. Duerr believes that translational, clinical research has the ability to not only improve the health of individual animals but also to make a difference for other pets and people.
+His passion is solving problems that impact quality of life related to musculoskeletal problems with a particular interest in osteoarthritis.
+Dr. Duerr completed his veterinary degree in Germany followed by internships in Canada and his surgery residency at CSU.
+He spent a number of years in private practice before returning to academia in 2011.
+He is a diplomate of the American College of Veterinary Surgeons (ACVS), European College of Veterinary Surgeons (ECVS), and the American College of Veterinary Sports Medicine and Rehabilitation (ACVSMR).

 Education